aws/aws-eks-best-practices/content/networking/loadbalancing/loadbalancing.md

 5. `kube-proxy` receives an update (via `watch`) that there is a new IP/Port to add to the iptables rules for the Service.
     1. The local iptables rules on the worker node will be updated with the additional target pod for the NodePort Service.

-***Note**: When using an Ingress resource and Ingress Controller step 5 is handled by the relevant controller instead of `kube-proxy`.
+***Note**: When using an Ingress resource and Ingress Controller (like the AWS Load Balancer Controller) step 5 is handled by the relevant controller instead of `kube-proxy`.
 The controller will then take the necessary configuration steps (such as registering/deregistering the target to a load balancer) to allow traffic to flow as expected.*

 [When a pod is terminated](https://kubernetes.io/docs/concepts/workloads/pods/pod-lifecycle/#pod-termination), or changes to a not ready state, a similar process occurs.
 The API server will receive either an update from a controller, kubelet, or kubectl client to terminate the pod.
 Steps 3-5 continue from there but will remove the Pod IP/Tuple from the endpoints list and iptables rules rather than insert.